-Additionally, from the perspective of an injured party, you need to appreciate the risk an attorney takes when representing a client on a contingency basis—when it comes to ‘costs’ involved in the prosecution of a case.
-At Rosenfeld Injury Lawyers, where we handle a significant number of auto accident cases across Illinois, we regularly pay for client expenses such as:
+From the perspective of an injured party, you should appreciate the financial risk that an attorney takes when representing a client on a contingency basis.
+At Rosenfeld Injury Lawyers LLC, where we handle a significant number of auto accident cases across Illinois, we regularly pay up front for case expenses such as:

 - Police reports